World Book Index

 Imports - commodities

-platinum, refined petroleum, laboratory ceramic ware, cars, natural gas (2023)
+Platinum, refined petroleum, laboratory ceramic ware, cars, natural gas (2023)

 Human Development Index